Doug Henning: Retirement

-In 1993, he released a video for the Canada Natural Law Party, made up of excerpts from his World of Magic specials along with newly recorded linking dialogue detailing his philosophy of how the world's problems could be solved by meditation and yogic flying.
+In 1993, he released a video for the Natural Law Party of Canada, made up of excerpts from his World of Magic specials along with newly recorded linking dialogue detailing his philosophy of how the world's problems could be solved by meditation and yogic flying.

 Transcendental Meditation

-In the mid-1980s, Henning retired from the stage and had an increasing interest in Transcendental Meditation.
+Henning had an increasing interest in Transcendental Meditation.
 He received a Ph.D. in the Science of Creative Intelligence from the Maharishi University in Switzerland.

-In 1992, Henning and Transcendental Meditation founder, Maharishi Mahesh Yogi, drafted plans for a $1.5 billion-dollar project called "Maharishi Veda Land" near Niagara Falls, Ontario, that would "combine astonishing, unique visual and sensory effects, state-of-the-art 3D imagery, and ultra high-tech entertainment technology with his best original magic illusion secrets".
+In 1992, Henning and Transcendental Meditation founder Maharishi Mahesh Yogi drafted plans for a $1.5 billion project, Maharishi Veda Land, near Niagara Falls, Ontario, that would "combine astonishing, unique visual and sensory effects, state-of-the-art 3D imagery, and ultra high-tech entertainment technology with his best original magic illusion secrets".
 Attractions were to include a building suspended above water and a journey into the heart of a rose, but at the time of Henning's death the project's status was uncertain.